vzhny/express-boiler/README.md

 ## Features

 - ES6+ syntax available via Babel 7.
-- SQL database connectivity (by default set to postgreSQL) with Objection.js used as the ORM, along with Knex.
+- SQL database connectivity (by default set to postgreSQL) with Objection.js used as the ORM, along with Knex as the query builder.
-- Full user register and log in routes and functionality with authentication via Json Web Token and token verification middleware included.
+- User register and log in routes included with full authentication functionality via Json Web Token (token verification middleware also included).
-- Testing with Jest and Supertest.
+- Integration testing done with Jest and Supertest.
 - Import aliases!
 Use `@` to point to `./src/` and `_root` to point to `./` (the root directory).

 ## Requirements

 This project requires that postgreSQL be installed on the development machine and/or server the app will be hosted on.
+A global install of knex is not neccessary.

 When creating migrations, make sure to create the database beforehand to avoid any errors!

 ## Things to Do Before Use

-Create a .env file in the root of the directory, and add the following keys:
+Create a .env file in the root of the directory, and add the following keys with their respective values:

 ```
-PG_CONNECT_STRING

-JWT_SECRET

-PG_DB_NAME

 PG_CONNECT_STRING_DEV

 JWT_SECRET_DEV